OndrejM-demonstrations/MicroProfile-reactive-overview/readme.md

-# A demo application showcasing MicroProfile reactive APIs
+# A demo application showcasing MicroProfile reactive APIs with Payara

 ## Introduction

 This is a simple REST application that demonstrates how to write reactive applications with MicroProfile.

+More information about MicroProfile can be found at https://microprofile.io/

-More information on MicroProfile can be found [here](https://microprofile.io/)
+More information about Payara Micro (an opensource MicroProfile runtime) can be found at https://payara.fish/

 ## How to build and run the application